TroelsMortensen/CodeLabs/Tutorials/NetTodoApp-Part1-BlazorWASM/002 Architecture.md

 This may seem a bit overwhelming, but we will take it step by step, holding hands along the way.
 You will be safe.
 No worries.

 ![](Resources/HakunaMatata.png)

+### More reading
+The interested reader can look through [this post, containing a good overview of various architectures](https://docs.microsoft.com/en-us/dotnet/architecture/modern-web-apps-azure/common-web-application-architectures)